 How to Apply for an ITIN

-Please note that if a student needs an ITIN for any other reason but are not receiving payments from USC, University Payroll Services, they need to file on their own, as outlined by the IRS website.
+Please note that if a student needs an ITIN for any other reason, but are not receiving payments from USC, they must apply on their own as outlined on the IRS website.